FedericoGerminario/PalmettoTopicModeling/README.md

-# Palmetto Topic Modeling for italian newspaper
+# Palmetto Topic Modeling for italian newspapers
 Topic modeling project using both statical models and transformers